gshs-ornl/revengc/README.md

 * **Yupperbound** - Same description as Xupperbound but this argument is for Y (column in contingency table).

-* **seed.matrix** - An intial probability matrix to be updated.
-If decoupled variables is provided the default is a Xlowerbound:Xupperbound by Ylowerbound:Yupperbound seed.matrix with interior cells of 1 / sum(seed.matrix).
-If a censored contingency table is provided the default is the seedmatrix()$Probabilities output.
+* **seed.matrix** - An initial probability matrix to be updated.
+If decoupled variables is provided the default is a Xlowerbound:Xupperbound by Ylowerbound:Yupperbound matrix with interior cells of 1, which are then converted to probabilities.
+If a censored contingency table is provided the default is the seedmatrix()\$Probabilities output.

 * **seed.estimation.method** - A character string indicating which method is used for updating the seed.matrix.
 The choices are: "ipfp", "ml", "chi2", or "lsq".
 Default is "ipfp".